Theoretical Studies of alpha Clustering in Nuclei and Beyond: A review on cluster model approaches

 \subsubsection{Hoyle state}

-One important future direction of the method is its extension to multi-cluster problems.
+One important future direction of the method is its extension to multi cluster problems.
+In this context, $^{12}$C, including both its ground state and the Hoyle state, occupies a central role in this review, as it is examined across this section and Secs.~2 and 4, consistently revealing the same underlying physics from complementary perspectives.
 A classic example is the Hoyle state in $^{12}$C, which has been studied in various approaches~\cite{bijker_2002,Chernykh2007Structure,Epelbaum2011initio}.

 The Hoyle state, an excited $0^+$ state just 285~keV above the triple-alpha threshold, decays almost exclusively via an intermediate $^8$Be resonance, itself only 93~keV above the two-alpha threshold~\cite{Raduta:2011,Itoh:2014,Smith:2017,DellAquila2017Highprecision}.
 This sequential decay path, in addition to being favored by Coulomb dynamics, highlights important structural features of the three-alpha configuration.
 A first application of the method to this problem is presented in Ref.~\cite{Kravvaris2019}, and we summarize it below.

 While no direct analytic method analogous to Moshinsky coefficients exists for the three-cluster case, the channels can be constructed through a sequential coupling of Jacobi coordinates.
 In the present calculation, up to $N_{\rm max} = 12$ oscillator quanta are distributed among the two relative coordinates.
 The RGM framework is applied to a system of three identical $\alpha$ particles, each in an $s^4$ configuration, using the JISP16 interaction with $\hbar\omega = 25$~MeV.
 The minimal configuration allowed by the Pauli principle corresponds to $N = 8$, representing a filled $0s$ shell with eight nucleons occupying the $0p$ shell.